 Figure 4-1 describes, visually, the interaction between the inputs into and outputs from L&C. The Total Resources, shown in the far left, are values used for reporting purposes and are not part of the analysis.
 This indicates the total resources in Ontario, without prejudice to their availability or capability to serve Ontario's load.
 The Available Resources, shown in the centre, are the inputs relating to generation or demand measures that can be expected to serve Ontario's load.
-The assumptions used to develop these inputs are described in Section 4.5.
+The assumptions used to develop these inputs are described in Section 4.5 Inputs to the Resource Adequacy Assessment.
 At a high level, the key inputs to determine Available Resources are: